emilioMaddalena/MPCfit/files/README.md

 :open_file_folder: Firmware: C code for the STM32L4 microcontroller.
 The projects were developed in the STM32 CUBE-IDE and CUBE-MX environments.

 :open_file_folder: PWA-NN: Contains the MATLAB scripts where the system model is defined and the MPC controller is designed and sampled.
-Also contain the python code used for defining and training the PWA-NN.
+Also contains the python code used for defining and training the PWA-NN.

 :open_file_folder: PCB: The schematic, layout and gerber files for the buck dc-dc converter printed circuit board.
 The design was carried out in Autodesk Eagle 9.5.